 | About your treatment |

-Your doctor has ordered cefoperazone, an antibiotic, to help treat your infection.
-The drug will be either injected into a large muscle (such as your buttock or hip) or added to an intravenous fluid that will drip through a needle or catheter placed in your vein for 30 minutes, two to four times a day.
+Your doctor has ordered ceftazidime, an antibiotic, to help treat your infection.
+The drug will be either injected into a large muscle (such as your buttock or hip) or added to an intravenous fluid that will drip through a needle or catheter placed in your vein for 30 minutes, one to three times a day.

-- Tell your doctor and pharmacist if you are allergic to cefoperazone or any other cephalosporin [Cefaclor (Ceclor), Cefadroxil (Duricef) or Cephalexin (Keflex)], Penicillins or any other drugs.
+-Tell your doctor and pharmacist if you are allergic to ceftazidime or any other cephalosporin [Cefaclor (Ceclor), Cefadroxil (Duricef) or Cephalexin (Keflex)], penicillins or any other drugs.

-- Tell your doctor if you have or have ever had kidney, liver, gallbladder or gastrointestinal disease (Especially colitis).
+- Tell your doctor if you have or have ever had kidney, liver or gastrointestinal disease (especially colitis).